Glass Sculpture

 decorative glass clocktower kirkstall shopping centre leeds

 A glass clock tower at Kirkstall Bridge Retail Park, Leeds, inspired by the area’s industrial heritage.
-The design draws from images of the local forge and textile mills, with a clock face that illuminates on the hour and gradually shifts in colour from cool to warm tones as the day unfolds.
-Kirsty Brooks.
+The design draws from images of the local forge and textile mills, with a clock face that illuminates on the hour and gradually shifts in colour from cool to warm tones as the day unfolds by Kirsty Brooks.

 ‘Ever Glow’ by Graeme Mitcheson.
 Commissioned by Wakefield Council, Graeme created a contemporary sculpture at the gateway to City Fields, inspired by the area’s waterways, green spaces, and the historic lock gates of the nearby canal, reflecting both local heritage and the identity of this new community.